Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 Then, for the negative clause, we're using `Expression.Constant` to create a `null` constant expression.
 To ensure that the `null` value is typed correctly, we explicitly specify the type as the second parameter.

 Finally, we're combining all of the above parts together to create our ternary conditional operator.
+If you take a moment to trace what goes into `Expression.Condition`, you will realize that we have essentially replicated the tree diagram we've seen earlier.

 However, this expression isn't particularly useful on its own.
-Since we created it ourselves, we're not really interested in its structure -- we want to be able to evaluate it instead.
+Since we've created it ourselves, we're not really interested in its structure -- we want to be able to evaluate it instead.

 In order to do that, we have to create an entry point by wrapping everything in a lambda expression.
 To turn it into an actual lambda, we can call `Compile` which will produce a delegate that we can invoke.